kiraboris/theturk/README.md

-# turk
+# theturk
-A program that only playes chess.
+A program that only plays chess.
+(actually only a test of the Stockfish engine)